San Francisco Victorian Houses (Design Elements)

 The second style is Eastlake, highlighted with heavy decorated crafted woodwork and squared bay windows that outlooks through its detail carved façade.
 The third style is Queen Anne, which is one of the most famous and decorated of all the Victorian homes.
 ‘The Painted Ladies’ are a classic example of Queen Anne Style built during the 1860s and 1870s.

 Do you seem to feel tempted towards these out-of-the-fairy-tale houses?
-Let’s have a look at a few of the available properties in San Francisco.
+Let’s have a look at a few of the properties they have in San Francisco.

 Contemporary Victorian House